A Tale of Shipwreck and Lost Treasure

 It is clear from several reports on the loss of the Linen Hall, that immediately after she had grounded, and probably after the men were rescued and returned to Wicklow, linen, a barrel of wine and bags of flour were recovered.
 It is possible for the linen and barrel of wine to have floated out of the wreck, but not the flour.

 The ship had been almost totally underwater – why were spoiled sacks of flour recovered?
-There are two plausible explanations; an eye being kept on future recompense for salvage, or someone was attempting to get at what lay beneath the sacks of flour!
+Two plausible explanations come to mind; an eye being kept on future recompense for salvage, or someone was attempting to get at what lay beneath the sacks of flour!

 It had been reported on April 17 that the gold was recovered, but Drevar was apparently confident that it had not.
 Notwithstanding incompatible reports, inaccuracy being a common feature of shipwreck reporting, a strange twist in events had already been reported in the Saunders Newsletter of March 30, which began as follows.